Logo of "reviewmobility®" in white lowercase letters on a black background, featuring a thumbs-up icon to the left of the text.

 Understanding the Rules and Regulations

-Mobility scooters are a great choice for people who have difficulties walking or standing for lengthy periods, but not all roads are constructed to support mobility scooters.
+Mobility scooters are a great choice for people who have difficulty walking or standing for lengthy periods, but not all roads are constructed to support them.

-Mobility scooters are a great alternative for people who have trouble walking or standing for extended periods.
+Mobility scooters are an excellent alternative for people with trouble walking or standing for extended periods.

-This blog post will explore the rules and regulations surrounding using mobility scooters on the road to help you understand what to expect.
+This blog post will explore the rules and regulations surrounding the use of mobility scooters on the road to help you understand what to expect.

-1. The maximum speed and the availability of lights and indicators are used to categorise mobility scooters into Classes 2 and 3.
-Class 2 scooters may only go 4 mph and are prohibited from the road, whereas Class 3 scooters can go up to 8 mph and are permitted.
+1. The maximum speed and the availability of lights and indicators are used to categorise scooters into Classes 2 and 3.
+Class 2 scooters may only travel 4 mph and are prohibited from the road, whereas Class 3 scooters can travel up to 8 mph and are permitted.

 2. Road regulations Class 3 mobility scooters are considered a form of invalid conveyance and are subject to the same regulations as bicycles.
 This implies that they are subject to the same traffic regulations as cars and must be driven on the road rather than the sidewalk.
 Lights, indicators, and mirrors are also required.